lexiforest/curl_cffi/README.md

 Notes:
 1. Added in version `0.6.0`.
-2. fixed in version `0.6.0`, previous http2 fingerprints were [not correct](https://github.com/lwthiker/curl-impersonate/issues/215).
+2. Fixed in version `0.6.0`, previous http2 fingerprints were [not correct](https://github.com/lwthiker/curl-impersonate/issues/215).

 ### asyncio